 We use only the finest tools of the trade.
 Our brand selection is the ongoing result of extensive listening tests between the latest that the industry has to offer.
 When we use or recommend a brand, you can be confident that it is second to none.
-It would be our pleasure to arrange a demo of our equipment for you.
+Since hearing is believing, it would be our pleasure to arrange a demo of our equipment for you.

-Along with our major brands of choice, we use many unique products and methods - several of which are proprietary - in order to solve some of the most persistent and difficult problems in the industry.
-This makes ALPHA an innovative leader toward a more perfect sound.
+Along with our major brands of choice, we use many unique products and methods, several of which are proprietary.
+They solve some of the most persistent and difficult problems in the industry as we strive to be an innovative leader toward a more perfect sound.

 An essenial function of any good sound system is to only put sound where the people are.
 Normal speakers radiate sound much like a flood light: in all directions generally.
 This means that the audience members in front will hear a much louder sound than those in the rear.
 Line arrays help to concentrate sound only on the audience, more like a laser beam, and also to tailor the intensity of the sound from front to rear so that everyone hears the same volume.

 Line arrays run on the basic principle that long lines of speakers will cause sound waves to not only behave more like laser beams, but also travel farther before decreasing in volume.
 A straight line of speakers will have the most effect, while a curved line will have only a partial effect.
 Even though each individual speaker in the line is designed to radiate sound as directionally as possible, their directionality becomes even more so when they are placed in lines.